Questions and Answers

 We are.
 We upload the thematic exhibitions, which typically feature approximately 25-30 works.
 We also effectively tag all artworks so that they are sure to find their appropriate matches in museum curators, gallerists, critics, and collectors.

-In the event an estate wishes to create a catalogue raisonné, the options are either for us to do the work or for one of our Registrars train your estate representative to upload the artworks.
+In the event an estate wishes to create a catalogue raisonné, the options are either for us to do the work or for our Registrar to train your estate representative to upload the artworks.
 The uploading process is user-friendly owing to the program’s intuitive approach and clear structure.
 This means simply clicking on “pick lists” to tag each works’ pertinent attributes.
 And for each artwork subsequently entered, our system anticipates and automatically fills in information that is likely to be repeated, thereby greatly reducing typing time.
-Images may be uploaded on a regular basis, and there is no extra fee for utilizing the Rediscovered Masters website as a platform for an artist’s catalogue raisonné.
+Images may be uploaded on a regular basis, and there is no extra fee for utilizing the RedM website as a platform for an artist’s catalogue raisonné.

 How are exhibitions formed?